Jurors begins to deliberate in case against police officers | Metro News

 He urged jurors to block out those larger issues and focus their deliberations on the actions of the two officers.

-Perez and Sandy were among 18 officers charged in 2015 with murder or manslaughter stemming from on-duty shootings.
+Perez and Sandy were among 18 officers charged in 2015 with murder or manslaughter stemming from on-duty shootings, said Philip Stinson, a criminologist at Bowling Green State University who tracks shootings by police.
 Like the Boyd shooting, a majority of those cases were captured by police lapel or dashcam cameras, or bystander video.

 Both sides in the New Mexico case said the most important evidence is the video taken by police and a nearby homeowner.